Nima-Fazeli/Nima-Fazeli.github.io/index.md

 		<img src="{{site..baseurl }}/assets/robot_shot" alt="Nima!" style="float:right;width:50%;">
 		I am a 4th year Mechanical Engineering PhD Candidate at
 		<a href="http://meche.mit.edu/" >
-		Massachusetts Institute of Technology</a>, where I work on Inference, Modeling, and Learning algorithms applied to Robotic systems interacting with their environment.
+		Massachusetts Institute of Technology</a>, where I work on Inference, Modeling, Control, and Learning algorithms applied
+		to Robotic Manipulation, the science and art of robots interacting with their world.
 		I am a member of the <a href="http://mcube.mit.edu/"> MCube Lab</a>, advised by
 		<a href="http://meche.mit.edu/people/faculty/ALBERTOR@MIT.EDU" >